-TA is an ideal therapy for changing behaviour, creating an environment for allowing a person self-understanding and self awareness, providing an atmosphere for skill development because TA and makes it easy for the client to understand past actions, make new and effective decisions for future behaviour changes… not only in the counselling environment —the client’s contract specifies future as well as current circumstances.
+TA is one of many ideal therapy modalities for changing behaviour, creating an environment for allowing a person self-understanding and self awareness, providing an atmosphere for skill development because TA and makes it easy for the client to understand past actions, make new and effective decisions for future behaviour changes… not only in the counselling environment —the client’s contract specifies future as well as current circumstances.

 “Jung’s system of psychotherapy is based on the concept of bringing the patient into contact with the healing collective unconscious largely through the interpretation of dreams and thereby causing him to see his own problem more clearly.
 In carrying out the process of free-association the analyst as well as the patient produces associations, since the analysis is believed to be a cooperative procedure in which the patient cannot progress beyond the point the analyst has himself reached.”
 (Brown, 1964, p.50.)

-Therapy using this kind of modality is directive and structured.
+Therapy modalities like this CBT/REBT are directive and structured.
 It usually is relatively short term and goal oriented.
 Tasks are often given to clients in the form of homework in order for them to effect changes in their behaviour which eventually become second nature to them.

 Ultimately, what you believe is what you are and how you behave.